Maintaining Status

 "SEVIS Foreign Address"

 The SEVIS Foreign Address is the foreign, permanent address associated with the student’s SEVIS record.
-When students update their permanent address with the SF State Registrar’s Office, their SEVIS Foreign Address is automatically updated to reflect the same information.
+When students update their permanent address with the Registrar’s Office, their SEVIS Foreign Address is automatically updated to reflect the same information.
 Students cannot manually update information in this field.

 We recommend that students provide at least two emergency contacts in the online Student Center: